Assessing Dangerousness in Men Who Abuse Women

 Based on sections of Why Does He Do That?: Inside the Minds of Angry and Controlling Men

 A considerable body of research has accumulated about predicting dangerousness in men who batter.
-I have found the research and writings of Jacquelyn Campbell, Neil Websdale, and David Adams particularly important and insightful in this regard.
+The work of Jacquelyn Campbell, Neil Websdale, and David Adams has been particularly important and insightful in this regard.

 Abuser programs, other professionals, and abused women themselves have the need to assess the potential that a particular abuser has to kill or dangerously harm his current or former partner and any children that are involved.
 A considerable number of risk factors have emerged that have predictive value in making such an assessment.

 Danger assessment for men who abuse women is still far from being an exact science, however.
 There are documented killings by men whose previous profile did not make them appear to have the potential for such severe or cruel violence.
 Therefore all abused women should be encouraged to work with a trained advocate on creating a safety plan.
-Each woman should also be encouraged to take seriously intuitions that she has about the dangerousness of a partner or former partner, even if he does not exhibit a large number of the risk factors listed below.
+Women should also be encouraged to take seriously intuitions that they have about the dangerousness of a partner or former partner, even if he does not exhibit a large number of the risk factors listed below.

 Factors that should be taken particularly seriously include: